AdrienGahery/GIS-DataScience_Pipeline/README.md

 ## PostGIS to GeoPandas

 In this NoteBook, we're manipulating Python to create a hexagonal grid over a geographical polygon.
 There is one parameter, the mesh size.
 We're using the results of the script throughout.
-As I'm discussing inside the Notebook, I'm knowingly taking some routes that aren't the optimal ones.
-This document is mostly meant to getting to know python tools, and coming up with a Pandas Dataframe-oriented workflow.
+As I'm discussing inside the Notebook, this work is mostly meant to manupulating python tools, and coming up with a Pandas Dataframe-oriented workflow.

 ## Tobler Spatial Intepolation

-We're not yet *guessing* the data from its position relative to known data, we'll play with a complete and reliable dataset, and we'll manipulate various interpolation variable categories (intensive & categorical), and we'll combine the results in the hexagonal mesh we've calculated before.
+We'll play with a complete and reliable dataset, and we'll manipulate various interpolation variable categories (intensive & categorical), and we'll combine the results in the hexagonal mesh we've calculated before.
 We're using the [Tobler Package](https://pysal.org/tobler/), which is part of [PySAL library](http://pysal.org/pysal/).
 A Jupyter Notebook, built upon the findings of previous Notebooks upon this repository.

 ## ESDA Spatial AutoCorrelation

 We're making use of [Exploratory Spatial Data Analysis](https://pysal.org/esda/), which is also part of the [PySAL library](http://pysal.org/pysal/) to come up with a quantitative measure of how much neighboring cells are affecting each other.
 Our exeample is using the same dataset we've been using throughout, focusing on the population repartition over an administrative circonscription of France.

-In a Jupyter Notebook, as per usual.
+## Map creation and Data visualization

+The purpose of this notebook is to displaying a map of our data, nested with histograms pointing at their corresponding geometry.
+In order to doing so, we're doing data manipulation in Python: sorting lists, creating dictionnaries of Panda's DataFrames.
+We're also using GridSpec to arranging several plots inside a single figure.
+We're also using [Contextily](https://contextily.readthedocs.io/en/latest/reference.html) to enhance the visual experience.

 ## Soon to expect !